×

 Alcoholic Hepatitis

-The patient may also suffer from ascites or fluid buildup in the stomach, confusion, slurred speech, kidney failure and finally cirrhosis or scarring of the liver.
+The patient may also suffer from ascites or fluid buildup in the stomach, confusion, slurred speech, kidney failure, and finally cirrhosis or scarring of the liver.

 The worsening of Alcoholic Hepatitis can be prevented by completely staying away from liquor and other alcoholic substances.
-The patients are strictly required to take all medications and keep up with the doctor’s appointment.
+The patients are strictly required to take all medications and keep up with the doctor’s appointments.

 Liver Cirrhosis